- Wisconsin legislators comment on MOM, dental access

 - How a MOM site is selected

 The America’s Dentists Care Foundation launched the first Mission of Mercy in Virginia in 2000.
 Today, MOM events can be found nationwide.
-More than 13,000 children and adults have received in excess of $7.1 mission in donated care of WDA Mission of Mercy events since 2009.
+More than 15,000 children and adults have now received in excess of $10.4 million in donated care at WDA Mission of Mercy events since 2009.

 A successful MOM event focuses on: